-Field replicates will be collected using an equilateral triangle centered on the midpoint in each cell of the gridded pattern.
-The points of the triangle should be located approximately 6 feet from the midpoint in the cell.
+Field replicates will be collected using an equilateral triangle centered on the planned increment location in each cell of the gridded pattern.
+The points of the triangle should be located approximately 6 feet from the increment location in the cell.
 Increments collected from the top will be labeled "A" (primary sample), the lower left triangle point will be labeled "B" (replicate sample), and the lower right will be labeled "C" (replicate sample).